programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-2.png" alt="Scatter plot created using UMAP to show that clusters of articles created using PCA will be of poor quality since there is little structure in the data and PCA fails to cpature this effectively." caption="Figure 2.
 UMAP embedding of Religion journal abstracts" %}

-We should not imagine that what we *see* after UMAP projection is how the data actually *is* because the data has been manipulated in a non-linear way and changing the parameters can change the embedding space produced (unlike PCA).
-But what this allows us to see quite quickly is that, realistically, tweaking parameters for the clustering algorithm is unlikely to improve the original results: the data simply isn't structured in a way that will permit a small number of natural clusters to emerge.
+We should not imagine that what we *see* after UMAP projection is how the data actually *is*, because the data has been manipulated in a non-linear way, such that changing the parameters can alter the embedding space produced (unlike PCA).
+But what this UMAP projection allows us to see quite quickly is that, realistically, tweaking parameters for the clustering algorithm is unlikely to improve the original results: the data simply isn't structured in a way that will permit a small number of natural clusters to emerge.

 ### Configuring the process

 UMAP offers several distance measures for performing dimensionality reduction.
 Common choices would be the Euclidean, cosine, and Manhattan distances.

-Where there is wide variation in the number of terms in documents, the cosine distance might be a good choice because it is unaffected by magnitude; very long documents essentially get 'more votes' and so their averaged vectors are often larger in magnitude than those of shorter documents.
+Where there is wide variation in the number of terms in documents, the cosine distance might be a good choice because it is unaffected by magnitude; very long documents essentially get 'more votes', so that their averaged vectors often prove larger in magnitude than those of shorter documents.
 While our corpus has variation, fewer than 2% of the records might be considered 'extreme' in length so we've stuck with Euclidean distance.

 ```python
 dmeasure = 'euclidean' # distance metric